OWASP/www-project-developer-guide/draft/07-container-security/02-image-security.md

 * Offline keys are owned by the organisation and secured in an out-of-band location.
 * Scan images frequently for any vulnerabilities.
 Rebuilt all images to include patches and instantiate new containers from them
 * Remove Setuid and setgid permissions from the images.
-* Where applicable, use ‘copy’ instruction in place of ‘add’ instruction.
+* Where applicable, use 'copy' instruction in place of 'add' instruction.
 * Verify authenticity of packages before installing them into images
 * Use namespaces and control groups for containers
 * Use bridge interfaces for the host